smyp1/BlackJack/README.md

 ### The rules of BlackJack.

 #### BlackJack is a card game where one tries to get to as close to 21 as possible.
 You start with two cards being dealt to every player.
-All cards are worth their face face value, while aces are worth 1 or 11 and picture cards are worth 10.
+All cards are worth their face value, while aces are worth 1 or 11 and picture cards are worth 10.
 If you were dealt a 10 and an ace you automatically win as long as no one else was dealt the same.
-If you were to have a tie the house or dealer wins.
+If you were to have a tie the dealer wins.
+If you go over 21, then you bust and lose the game.
+If you want another card, you say hit, and the dealer will deal you another card.
+When you are comfortable with your hand, you say stand, and then you are done until the next hand.

 # Trello board